Robust Change Detection for Large-Scale Data Streams: Introduction

-In this paper, we develop efficient robust real-time monitoring schemes that are able to robustly detect smaller persistent changes in the presence of transient outliers when online monitoring of high-dimensional steaming data.
-From the methodology viewpoint, our proposed schemes are semi-parametric, and extend two contemporary concepts to the context of online monitoring of high-dimensional data streams: (i) $L_{q}$-likelihood in \cite{ferrari:2010, qin:2016} for robustness, and (ii) the sum-shrinkage technique in \cite{liu:2017} for sparsity.
-These allow us to develop statistical efficient and computationally simple schemes that can be implemented recursively over time for robust real-time monitoring of high-dimensional data streams.
-Moreover, we also extend the concept of breakdown in the offline robust statistics \citep{hampel:1968} to the sequential change-point detection context, and conduct the false alarm breakdown point analysis, which turns out to be useful for tuning parameters in our proposed schemes.
+In this paper, we develop efficient real-time monitoring schemes that are able to robustly detect smaller persistent changes in the presence of larger transient outliers when online monitoring of large-scale data streams.
+From the methodology viewpoint, our proposed schemes are semi-parametric and extend two contemporary concepts to the context of online monitoring of data streams: (i) $L_{q}$-likelihood \cite{ferrari:2010, qin:2016} for robustness, and (ii) the sum-shrinkage technique \cite{liu:2017,zhang2018asymptotic} for sparsity.
+These allow us to develop statistically efficient and computationally simple schemes that can be implemented recursively over time for robust real-time monitoring of a large number of data streams.
+Moreover, we also extend the concept of breakdown in the offline robust statistics \cite{hampel:1968} to the sequential change-point detection context and conduct the false alarm breakdown point analysis, which turns out to be useful for the choices of tuning parameters in our proposed schemes.